Papdi No Lot | Khichu

 - Steam the dough for 30 minutes on medium heat.
 If your steamer is small, steam the dough in small batches.

-- Serve piping hot with oil and garlic chutney, ready pickle masala or red chilli powder.
+- Serve hot with oil and garlic chutney, ready pickle masala or red chilli powder.

 - Make sure the water in the steamer is not touching the steamer tray or plate.
 Usually filling it quarter of the way is fine.